 These robots are an alternative to traditional conveyor-based sortation.
 As an example, a robotic tilt tray sorter will move across a warehouse where pickers will put product order items in the robot’s tray.
 Once the order is complete, the robot delivers the picked order to a shipping carton or tote.

-See SCDigest’s Gartner’s Warehouse Robot Framework, LogisticsMgmt’s 2022 Robotics Survey, Knapp’s Robotics and AI in Logistics, and Dfreight’s Top Use Cases of Robotics in Logistics for more details and examples of robotics in logistics.
-Also, see 6River’s Warehouse Robotics and Fortna’s 7 Types of Warehouse Robots.
+For more details and examples of robots in logistics, see SCDigest’s Gartner’s Warehouse Robot Framework, LogisticsMgmt’s 2022 Robotics Survey, Knapp’s Robotics and AI in Logistics, and Dfreight’s Top Use Cases of Robotics in Logistics.
+Also, see 6River’s Warehouse Robotics, Fortna’s 7 Types of Warehouse Robots, and Modula’s 15 Types of Warehouse Robotics For Optimal Efficiency.
+For more on robotics from SC Tech Insights, see Robotics In Logistics – Stunning Technology With Unlimited Operational Applications.

 “Personally, I’m not afraid of a robot uprising.
 The benefits far outweigh the threats.”